 Dr. Petit reminded the board of trustees that information on State exams has still not been released following the New York State Education Department's request for an assessment waiver due to the pandemic.
 If the Federal Government denies a waiver request, Dr. Petit reported, then NYSED will reduce the number of Regents exams and the length of grades 3-8 exams.

-Principal Dr. Joseph Cordero reported the Elementary School's attendance was 94% for February.
+Dr. Shondell James reported that the Elementary School's attendance was 94% for February.
+The school continues to work with parents and families to get their scholars in school daily, whether remotely or in-person.

-The Elementary School continues to provide intervention services for students during Academic Hour and Saturday Academy.